Ushiyado: A Dairy Farmer's Guesthouse in Hokkaido's 'Cow Town' with Farm Tours and Butter-Making|Domingo

 "Wagyu" with a steel bunk bed and a sofa.

-The “Wagyu” room can accommodate up to three people by replacing the sofa with an extra bed (advance reservation required).
-For families with small children who might be at risk of falling from a bed, the “Jersey” room is recommended.
+The "Wagyu" room can accommodate up to three people by replacing the sofa with an extra bed (advance reservation required).
+For families with small children who might fall out of bed, the "Jersey" room is recommended.
 There are options to suit different numbers of guests and various needs.

-Next, the common lounge is mainly divided into two areas: the “ushigoya” kitchen space, designed to resemble a house-shaped barn, and the “Milk Parlor” dining space with two large tables.
-The “Milk Parlor” is a comfortable space where guests can eat, work, and spend their time as they please.
+Next, the common lounge is mainly divided into two areas: the "ushigoya" kitchen space, designed to look like a house-shaped barn, and the "Milk Parlor" dining space with two large tables.
+In the "Milk Parlor," guests can eat, work, and spend their time as they please in a comfortable space.

 ushiyado common lounge ushigoya